An opinionated guide to Sanity Studio

 Need more help?
 See the Next.js docs for getting started.

-Visit http://localhost:3000 in your web browser, and you should see this landing screen to show it’s been installed correctly.
+Visit http://localhost:3000 in your web browser, you should see this landing screen to show it’s been installed correctly.

 The default Next.js project home page comes with some code boilerplate.
 So that you can more easily see what’s Sanity and what’s Next.js – you will remove almost all of it.